-Whether you are a gym regular with a personal trainer who knows you better than your spouse, or still putting off that first visit, there is a fitness-tracking wearable for you.
+Whether you are a gym regular with a personal trainer who knows you better than your spouse, or still putting off that first visit since buying a membership at new year, there is a fitness-tracking wearable for you.

 These are generally split into three categories.
 At one end there are the dedicated fitness trackers; these are small wristbands which log movement (and sometimes your heartbeat, too) throughout the day and night, then send this data to a companion smartphone app for analysis.

 - Apple, Samsung and Google are in a three-way battle for your wrist

 - GymKit: Apple Watch now pairs with gym equipment

 - Smartwatch buying guide 2020: Everything you need to know

 At the other end of the market, there is the smartwatch.
 These are larger, more expensive, and have touchscreen displays.
 They are a bit like miniature computers for your wrist, and some even have cellular connections so they can handle calls and texts without being connected to your smartphone.
 They also often have their own GPS chip too, so you can leave your phone at home.

 In-between, we have the hybrid smartwatch.
 Devices in this category look more like regular watches, but have accelerometers and heart rate monitors to track your exercise and sleep, then send this data to your phone where it can be viewed in more detail.